kiakaviani/sol-client/README.md

-# Solana Scripting Template
+# Introduction

-This template is a starting point for writing scripts to interact with the Solana blockchain.
+This project is a starting point for writing scripts to interact with the Solana blockchain.

 ## Projet Structure:
 ```bash